MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/packages/react/basics/components.md

 To handle state, you can use [React Hooks][] or a state library.
 This makes is easier think about and layer components.

-Use `onInput` for text inputs and `onChange` for a checkbox or radio button.
+Use `onInput` for text inputs.

+Use `onChange` for a checkbox or radio button.

 ```jsx
 import { useState } from "react";